saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 A (H3 N2) A (H1 N1) pdm09 Egg virus HA Cell viru ELISA titers (Log2 scale) rs (Log2 scale) A Day 0 1 m 400 800 1600-3200 6400-12800 25600-51200 0.006 <0.000 <0.00 3200-6400 12800-25600 51200 0.047 0 0001 0 0065 <0 0001 0.014 <0 0001 0 0082 <0 0001 0 0028 0 0055 0 0004 0.03 3200-6400 12800-25600 51200 0 0063 0 0011 0 0066 <0.00 0.011 <0.0 Day 0 1 m 6 m 400 800 1600-3200 6400-12800 25600-51200 0.047 0 0037 0.032 0.032 0.002 0.013 0.014

 0 1 Geome ELISA tite H3 stalk H1 stalk 6 mcorrected for multiple comparisons (Tukey’stest) was used to compare the GMTs of each time point among the 4 vaccine groups (A, C).
-One way ANOVA non para- metric Kruskal-Wallis test was used to compare the fold changes among the 4 vaccine groups (B, D).
-Statistically significant differences between groups are indicated by pvalues on the horizontal bars.*: In (C), paired ttest (two tailed was used for comparing the pre- and 1 mpost-vaccination stalk antibody titers within the same vaccine group: significantly higher HA stalk antibody titers were detected in 1 mpost-vaccination than pre vaccination for H3 stalk binding antibody in Flu- zone IIV4 (p 0 0009) ccIIV4 (p 0 0004) RIV4 (p < 0 0001); and for H1 stalk
+One way ANOVA non parametric Kruskal-Wallis test was used to compare the fold changes among the 4 vaccine groups (B, D).
+Statistically significant differences between groups are indicated by pvalues on the horizontal bars.*: In (C), paired ttest (two tailed was used for comparing the pre- and 1 mpost-vaccination stalk antibody titers within the same vaccine group: significantly higher HA stalk antibody titers were detected in 1 mpost-vaccination than pre vaccination for H3 stalk binding antibody in Flu zone IIV4 (p 0 0009) ccIIV4 (p 0 0004) RIV4 (p < 0 0001); and for H1 stalk

 Day 0 1 m 6 m 200 400 800 1600-3200 6400 Flu zone IIV4 Fluarix IIV4 ccIIV4 RIV4 0.02 0.043 0 0046 0.007 0.038 <0.000 1 0.044 * * * Day 0 1 m 6 m 200 400 800 1600-3200 6400-12800 25600 0 0036 <0 0001 0.03 0 0003 0 0017 <0 0001 0.016 <0 0001 0 0063 0.024 * * * * 4 G C ELISA titers (Log2 scale) ELISA titers (Log2 scale) rise of (95% CI) H3 stalk H1 stalk D 6 m 6 m 0.049 0.015 6 m 0 0016 0 0039 <0 0001 0 0003 HA stalk ELISA titer fold rise (1 m/day0)